voxel-wiki/voxel-wiki.github.io/content/wiki/vertex-pulling/index.md

 };
 ```

 5. Now, let's actually draw our mesh.
-We currently have 1 vertex per face in our mesh data since we are using vertex pulling, but 6 vertices are needed to draw a face since it uses 2 triangles, so the 3rd parameter of glDrawArrays is the size of our vertices multiplied by six.
-This basically means we will draw 6 vertices in our vertex shader, even though we have only supplied 1 vertice's worth of data.
+We currently have 1 vertex per face in our mesh data since we are using vertex pulling, but 6 vertices are needed to draw a face since it uses 2 triangles, so the 3rd parameter of `glDrawArrays` is the size of our vertices multiplied by six.
+This basically means we will draw 6 vertices in our vertex shader, even though we have only supplied 1 vertices worth of data.

 ```cpp
 // Bind our vertex array.
 This is needed even though we have no VBO